See Reviews of Instructor Sally Barstow

 The class sizes are limited to 12 in order to allow for optimal communication within the classroom as well as teacher oversight on assignments.
 Research shows that students are successful when they are comfortable and at ease.
 In French 3, live class time is used for speaking French as much as possible, with the teacher using exclusively French.
 Students are given structure and support to help them speak in French as much as possible.

-Face-to face time is limited to one hour per week, therefore the weekly assignments are designed to keep students actively working with French during the week.
-A lot of interactive videos, audio recordings and other authentic French resources are used to accomplish this.
+Face-to face live class time is one hour per week, therefore the weekly assignments are designed to keep students actively working with French during the week.
+Many interactive videos, audio recordings, and other authentic French resources are used to accomplish this.
 Developing accuracy in pronunciation and learning grammatical structures of the language are incorporated into the lessons and assignments.
-The course is rounded out by exploring the vast contributions the French have made in history, art, literature and culture and why it is spoken as a major language on every continent in the world.
+The course is rounded out by exploring the vast contributions the French have made in history, art, literature, and culture and why it is spoken as a major language on every continent in the world.

 Who should enroll?

-This class is for students 9th-12th who have completed the equivalent of French 1 and 2.
+This class is for students in grades 9-12 who have completed the equivalent of French 1 and 2.

 - High speed, broadband Internet